 As the watch runs, the chain unwinds down to the wider end of the fusee cone as the chain wraps around the mainspring barrel.
 This has the effect of equalizing the power transmitted to the gear train.
 This is because the lever arm of the chain pulling the fusee is shorter when the mainspring is fully wound, and longer when the mainspring is unwound.
 The movement is signed, Rimmington & Son, Lubenham.
 Additionally, the movement is protected by an inner fitted cover.

-The watch measures 51mm diameter excluding the stem and the loop.
-The case is silver and there are hallmarks inside both of the case backs for London 1879 together with a maker’s mark for the case maker Samuel Freeman.
+The watch measures 51mm in diameter excluding the stem and the loop.
+The case is silver and there are hallmarks inside both of the case backs for London 1879.
+In addition, there is a maker’s mark for the case maker Samuel Freeman.
 Trafalgar Street and later of Hertford Terrace, Coventry.
-Judging from the photographs there is no noticeable damage and The Vintage Wrist Watch Company advise that the case has only light surface marking, which is very acceptable for an antique pocket watch.
+Judging from the photographs there is no noticeable damage.
+The Vintage Wrist Watch Company advise that the case has only light surface marking.
+This is considered patina, which is very acceptable for an antique pocket watch.

 The glass lens has a few minor marks from use, but overall it is in nice condition.
 These are not visible in the photographs and probably aren’t noticeable without a close inspection.
 The off-white enamel dial also looks to be in nice condition.
 It is clean with no visible hair-line cracks or fading to the indices.
 The dial includes the original gold hands, a subsidiary seconds dial and an outer minute track.

 As stated on the website all watches are checked over before listing and are also checked for accuracy, which is usually within around +/- two to three minutes per day (unless otherwise stated).
 This is considered very respectable for an antique watch and it certainly means it can be used as a practical timepiece.